Tips and FAQs

 • How many credits typically are granted for a program?

-• For undergraduate programs in the College of Arts, Sciences, and Engineering credit ranges from 4-6 credits
+• For undergraduate programs in the School of Arts and Sciences and the Hajim School, credit ranges from 4-6 credits

 • What is the general program fee for a program?